 Type 2 Diabetes

 Some of the studies above included both type 1 and 2.
 Some are focused on type 2.
 For example, a large study mostly from the U.S. found that COVID-19 was associated with an increased risk for new-onset type 2 diabetes compared to influenza, and that the rate of new-onset type 2 after COVID-19 was higher among those with moderate/severe COVID compared to mild (Birabaharan et al. 2022).
+Another U.S. study also found type 2 incidence was higher in people who had COVID than the flu (Lu et al. 2023).
 A hospital in Alabama had increased rates of youth diagnosed with type 2 diabetes during the pandemic (Schmitt et al. 2022).
+The Cleveland Clinic in Ohio found that those COVID positive had a 40% higher risk of developing type 2 diabetes than those COVID negative (Sharma et al. 2023; Montefusco et al. 2023).
 In Germany, people who had documented COVID-19 had an increased incidence of type 2 diabetes (Rathmann et al. 2022).
-So it appears that type 2 might also be triggered by COVID-19 as well (or at least led to situations, like staying at home, that increased the risk of type 2).
+In Wuhan, those with more severe COVID had a higher risk of developing diabetes, and while they didn't distinguish between type 1 and 2 they assumed most were type 2 (Zhang et al. 2022).
+A large UK study found that diabetes incidence (type 1 and 2) increased in people for the 12 weeks following a COVID diagnosis, and then declined again (Rezel-Potts et al. 2022).
+A multi-center U.S. study found that type 2 incidence increased in children during the pandemic (Magge et al. 2022).
+Additional studies also find increased rates of type 2 diabetes or prediabetes following COVID (Choi et al. 2023; Keerthi et al. 2023; Sinha et al. 2023).
+So it appears that type 2 might also be triggered by COVID-19 as well (or at least led to situations, like staying at home, or stress, or gaining weight, that increased the risk of type 2).

 Type 1 Diabetes